Knox Financial raises $10M to take the pain out of being a landlord – TechCrunch

 “We want to become the de facto platform for real estate investment acquisition and ownership,” Friedman said.
 “And we have to be coast to coast to really do that for everybody.
 So, we’re still very early in our growth trajectory.”

 Bob Hower, co-founder and partner of G20 Ventures, shared that weeks after his college graduation, he had bought a fixer upper with his mother’s help.
 A week after finishing renovations, he put the house on the market.
-Over the subsequent 5 months, he gradually reduced the price as the market softened, and eventually the property sold at a small profit.
+Over the subsequent five months, he gradually reduced the price as the market softened, and eventually the property sold at a small profit.

 “That house now is worth a multiple of what I paid for it,” Hower recalls.
 “In hindsight, the mistake I made was deciding to sell the house at all.”